Can I attend just the after-party?

 No. We must be very firm on this, as we have obtained a liquor license and cannot legally permit BYOB.
 There will be a cash bar offering wine by the glass at the outdoor venue, and a wide range of drinks at the indoor venue.
 You can bring non-alcoholic drinks.

 Are hats for women or men mandatory?

 No!
 Naked heads are welcome.
 We just want people to be as creative and stylish in black as possible, and some of us are deploying interesting hats to accomplish this mission.

 Will outdoor heaters be provided?
 Can I bring anything to heat my food?

 No, heating devices of any kind won’t be permitted – except fondue kits that use a simple candle.
 Camp stoves,etc. don’t really fit the chic picnic ethos and present a fire hazard (I know, having started a fire with one not so long ago).
 Besides, outdoor people heaters are a huge energy hog.
-In good weather around 4pm the temperature will likely be hovering between 9 and 11 degrees C – sweater weather.
 Ladies might want to look into fancy gloves both for the fashion statement and warmth.

 What do I wear?

 Guests must dress their best in black, head to toe.
 Be creative, be bold, with a retro-elegant theme wherever possible.
 Men, tuxedos are not necessary, but you will need to be inventive.
 Women are welcome to wear ball gowns, cocktail dresses or classy pant suits.
 Hats are not necessary but also encouraged for men and women!
-Here is a list of helpful links:
+For more tips and ideas check out our Dresscode page.

 NO Chairs!
 The hosts will provide the tables and chairs (in other cities guests brought their own).